aws-samples/realtime-fraud-prevention/README.md

 This will:
 Install required dependencies for the Apache Flink application as per requirements.txt file.
-And Package all artifacts into RealTimeFraudPrevention.zip file that will be created under the Artifacts directory.
+Then package all artifacts into RealTimeFraudPrevention.zip file that will be created under the Artifacts directory.

 ### Download Kafka connector